 Moulinette Island Park |

-This play structure was scheduled for a November 2022 install, but must be pushed into spring 2023 for material delivery delays.
-This project is funded in part by the Government of Canada through the Federal Economic Development Agency for Southern Ontario. |
+This play structure was installed in spring 2023.
+This project was supported by a $6030 donation from the Moulinette Island Residents Association and partial funding from the Government of Canada through the Federal Economic Development Agency for Southern Ontario. |

 Simon Fraser Park |